teiid/teiid-embedded-examples/hbase-as-a-datasource/README.md

 ---
 Name: hbase-as-a-datasource
 Level: Beginner
-Technologies: Teiid, Dynamic VDB, Forrign Table, HBase Translator
+Technologies: Teiid, Dynamic VDB, Foreign Table, HBase Translator
 Prerequisites: HBase Server, Phoenix Server
 Description: Demonstrates using the HBase Translator with Phoenix Data Source to access data in HBase
 ---

 ## What's this

 This example demonstrates using the HBase Translator with Phoenix Data Source to access data in HBase.
-Dynamic VDB [hbase-vdb.xml](src/main/resources/hbase-vdb.xml) be used to define Forrign Table within DDL metadata.
+Dynamic VDB [hbase-vdb.xml](src/main/resources/hbase-vdb.xml) be used to define Foreign Table within DDL metadata.

 The examples use `java:/hbaseDS` referenced with Phoenix data source, which will be setup automatically while the examples start running.